d-kang/100_Days_of_ML_Code/progress_log.md

 ### Day 5: July 17, 2018
-**Today's Progress**: Notes on Octave (GNU Octave is software similar to MATLAB) **Link to work:** [Octave Notes](octave_notes.md)
+**Today's Progress**: Notes on Octave (GNU Octave is software similar to MATLAB) **Link to work:** [Octave Notes](octave_notes.md) **Thoughts:** Starting to use Matlab/Octave so things are getting interesting

+### Day 6: July 25, 2018
+**Today's Progress**: Taking a deeper dive into SQL Databases specifically PostgreSQL